nepalez/merchant-rs/doc/adr/0001-core-architecture.md

 # [ADR-0001]: Core Architecture and Modular Design

+> **Note:** This ADR describes the initial modular architecture with separate subcrates.
+This decision was later superseded by [ADR-0010], which adopts a monolithic crate with feature flags instead.
+>
+> **Implementation Note:** While this ADR describes the architectural vision with unified `PaymentSource` enum and `Authorizable`/`Capturable` traits, the actual implementation evolved to use:
+> - Marker trait hierarchy (`InternalPaymentSource`, `ExternalPaymentSource`, `TokenizablePaymentSource`) instead of unified enum - see [ADR-0012]
+> - Flow-specific traits (`ImmediatePayments`, `DeferredPayments`, `ExternalPayments`) instead of `Authorizable`/`Capturable` - see [ADR-0003] and [ADR-0004]
+> - `CheckTransaction` as base mandatory trait instead of `Authorizable` - see [ADR-0011]
+>
+> The core principles (payment abstraction, trait segregation, type safety) remain valid, but the specific trait names and architecture differ.

 ## Context

 The merchant-rs project must provide a payment processing abstraction that works across diverse gateways (`Stripe`, `Adyen`, `PayPal`), payment methods (cards, bank transfers, digital wallets, BNPL, cryptocurrency), and value-added services (tokenization, 3D Secure, fraud detection).

 Key requirements from stakeholder analysis:
-- **Payment clients**: Need maximum simplicity, minimal dependencies, polymorphic interface independent of payment type
+- **Payment clients**: Need maximum simplicity, minimal dependencies, polymorphic interface independent of a payment type
 - **Gateway implementers**: Professional developers who can manage complex dependencies and selectively implement capabilities

 ## Problem